Christmas Collision

 Christmas Collision was a professional wrestling television special produced by All Elite Wrestling (AEW).
 It took place on December 21, 2024, at the Hammerstein Ballroom in New York City, New York, and aired live as a special Christmas episode of Saturday Night Collision on TNT in the United States.

 Production

 Background

 AEW Collision is a weekly television program by the American professional wrestling company All Elite Wrestling (AEW).
 On November 18, 2024, AEW filed to trademark "Christmas Collision".
 On November 28, as part of AEW's two-week span of holiday-themed programming, the company announced that "Christmas Collision" would be a special Christmas episode of Saturday Night Collision and would take place on December 21, 2024, from the Hammerstein Ballroom in New York City, New York, and aired live on TNT in the United States.

-Storylies
+Storylines

 Christmas Collision featured five professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Storylines were produced on AEW's weekly television programs, Dynamite, Rampage, and Collision.